ballerina-platform/.github/profile/README.md

 ## Contribute to Ballerina

 As an open-source project, Ballerina welcomes contributions from the community.
-To start contributing, read these [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md) for information on how you should go about contributing to our project.
+To start contributing, read the [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md) for information on how you should go about contributing to the project.

 ## Report issues and security flaws